s-20/unnamed/DramaDice.md

 # Drama Dice

 Drama Dice are a shared pool of dice that players can use to accomplish goals or influence scenes.
-They are something of a "meta mechanic"; although they can be thought of as luck or extra effort - and, in fact, are used that way at times - what they really are is a tool to give players more control over their character's fates and the story.
+They are something of a "meta mechanic"; although they can be thought of as luck or extra effort, what they really are is a tool to give players more control over their character's fates and the story.

-By default, a game starts with a Drama Dice pool equal to twice the number of players.
+By default, a game starts with a Drama Dice pool equal to 2 per person in the Game Group - players and GM.

 ## Pulling Drama Dice